 Palms to Pines Scenic Byway Road Trip

-Why go: The 67-mile drive from Palm Desert to Banning is stunning.
+Why go: The 67-mile Palms to Pines drive between Palm Desert and Banning is stunning.
 The route takes you from the desert floor into the mountains and the charming mountain town of Idyllwild before bringing you back down.
 The drive only takes 2 hours, but there are plenty of things to do along the way to make this one of the best day trips from Palm Springs you can do.

 What to do: Start in Palm Desert and drive up Highway 74.
 The road climbs into the mountains via a series of switchbacks, offering beautiful views.
 Stop at the Santa Rosa and San Jacinto Mountains Visitor Center for a map.
 The Coachella Valley Vista Point is a must-stop.
 The viewing area offers stunning panoramas of the cities of the desert below.